Improving Acoustic Scene Classification with City Features: Introduction

-Despite the significant enhancement in the generalization capability of ASC systems, the relation between city features and acoustic scenes still remains unexplored.
+Despite significant improvements in generalization, the role of city-specific features in ASC remains largely underexplored.
 In real world, acoustic features of environmental and cultural differences unique to cities could offer valuable clues for distinguishing scenes.
-For example, as illustrated in Figure \ref{fig:metro-example}, the sound of metro wheels could serve as a key indicator to differentiate not only `Marseille' from `Toulouse' but also `Metro' from other scenes like `Park' or `Shopping Mall'.
-Several previous works mentioned the concept of city but ignored the connection between cities and scenes.
-Bear et al. \cite{bear2019city} defined a new audio task of city classification, and proposed a multi-task learning framework sharing feature extractor for both scene and city classification, which are subsequently regarded as two independent tasks.
-Tan et al. \cite{tan2024acoustic} aimed to disentangle both device and city features from acoustic scenes to address the domain shift challenge.
-However, the disentanglement may cause the loss of some city-specific characteristics which are instead beneficial for ASC.
+For example, as illustrated in Figure \ref{fig:metro-example}, the sound of metro wheels could serve as an indicator to differentiate not only \textit{Marseille} from \textit{Toulouse} but also \textit{metro} from \textit{bus}.
+Several previous works have explored the introduction of city information to ASC.
+Bear et al. \cite{bear2019city} proposed a multi-task learning (MTL) framework which shares feature extractor for scene and city classification.
+However, MTL may create conflicting gradients between the main task and the auxiliary task, leading the model to suppress scene features.
+In contrast, Tan et al. \cite{tan2024acoustic} aimed to disentangle city features from acoustic scenes to address the domain shift challenge, while the disentanglement ignored the potential connection between cities and scenes.
+To explore the benefits of city features in ASC, we conduct a preliminary experiment.
+Specifically, the features extracted from pre-trained city classification models are used to classify acoustic scenes.
+Experimental results show that the performance of city features in scene classification tasks is highly comparable to that of scene features, demonstrating city features contain valuable information to differentiate scenes.